hisarthak/TravelHaven/README.md

 <img src="public/TravelHavenFav.png" alt="Travel Haven" width="75" height="75"/>

-TravelHaven is a user-friendly accommodation exploration platform that allows travelers to discover unique places to stay.
+[TravelHaven](https://travelhaven.co.in) is a user-friendly accommodation exploration platform that allows travelers to discover unique places to stay.
 Built with modern web technologies, TravelHaven showcases a variety of listings and offers a seamless experience for users looking to find their next adventure.
+You can visit the website at [travelhaven.co.in](https://travelhaven.co.in).

 ## Key Features